teresa-gianni/Apis_tox_classification-AMLB-project/README.md

-# Machine-Learning-project
+# Multiclass classification of pesticide toxicity to honey bees
-Multiclass classification of pesticide toxicity to honey bees
+## Pipeline of the project